 - Any history of asthma, diabetes, heart problems or other health concerns

-- Use of cigarettes, the birth control pill, alcohol
+- Use of cigarettes, the birth control pill and alcohol consumption

 - Any loose teeth, dentures, crowned, capped teeth or contact lenses.
 If your teeth are very loose, you should try to visit a dentist prior to surgery